 Single-Ink or Multi-Ink Cartridges?
 Inkjet Printers Explained

-Your choice of printer should be based on your printing habits.
+Your choice of printer can be based on your printing habits.
 Here’s what you need to know about inkjet printers and ink cartridges that can help you decide.

 How Inkjet Printers Work

-Inkjet printers use ink cartridges that contain color ink — typically cyan (blue), magenta (a red hue), yellow and black.
+Inkjet printers use ink cartridges that contain color ink — typically cyan (blue), magenta (a red hue), yellow, and black.
 These inks can be combined in different proportions to create a wide range of colors.
-Tiny nozzles called jets spray droplets of ink from the cartridges to create text and images on mediums such as paper, labels, transparencies and more.
-(Specialty printers are best if you are printing on photo paper.)
+Tiny nozzles, called jets, spray ink droplets from the cartridges to create text and images on mediums, such as paper, labels, transparencies, and more.
+(Specialty printers are best if you’re printing on photo paper.)

 Different printer models work with different types of cartridges.
-Some printers use separate cartridges for each of the ink colors; other models use one cartridge containing cyan, magenta and yellow with another cartridge containing just black ink; and a few use one cartridge that holds all four.
-Some models may even use additional colors, such as light cyan and light magenta; these differentiations are especially important if you are printing photos.
+Some printers use separate cartridges for each ink color; other models use one cartridge containing cyan, magenta, and yellow with another cartridge containing just black ink; and a few use one cartridge that holds all four.
+Some models may even use additional colors, such as light cyan and light magenta — these differentiations are especially important if you’re printing photos.

 Now, let’s look more closely at the different cartridge types.

 Ink cartridges that contain just one color are known as single-ink cartridges or single-color cartridges.
 If your printer uses this type of cartridge, you’ll typically need four separate cartridges, one each for cyan, magenta, yellow, and black (or six cartridges if light cyan and light magenta are also used).